 [0] Offset from the beginning of the file.
 The new position in the file equals <offset>.
-The offset has to be positive.
+The offset has to be positive or zero.

 1 Offset from the current file position.
 The new position in the file equals the current position + <offset>.
 The <offset> can be positive or negative.
-In case the resulting new position exceeds the allowed range for the <offset> parameter, the behavioSr of the seek operation is undefined.
+In case the new position exceeds the allowed range for the <offset> parameter, the behavior of the seek operation is undefined.

 2 Offset from the end of the file.
-The new position in the file equals the file size +
+The new position in the file equals the file size + respond error code ^SFSA: 22

 <offset>.
-The offset has to be negative.
+The offset has to be negative or zero.
+In case the resulting new position exceeds the allowed range for the <offset> parameter, the ME will